27 Customer Service Statistics for 2025 | SlickText Infographic

 How To Improve Your Customer Service with SMS

-With our customer service infographic in mind, here are some steps you should take if you’re thinking about adding texting to your customer service efforts.
+With our customer service infographic in mind, here are some steps if you’re considering adding texting for customer engagement.

 Set Clear Communication Standards

-Texting is a very personal method of communication — it’s how people stay in touch with those closest to them, at all times of the day.
+Texting is a very personal method of communication.
+It’s how people stay in touch with those closest to them, at all times of the day.
 If you use SMS to communicate with customers, they may expect responses during hours when you’re not in operation.
-Be sure to outline the exact timeframe when your team is available to respond to prevent any customer frustration.
+Make sure to outline the exact timeframe when your team is available to respond so you can prevent any customer frustration.
 You can even use a tool like ChatGPT to write out your automated responses with AI texts.

 Make Your Customer Service Simple

-Put yourself in your customer’s shoes: what are some common questions they might have?
+Put yourself in your customer’s shoes.
+What are the common questions they might have?
 How easy is it to use your product?
 If they want to return something, what’s the process like?
 If something breaks, will customer service know how to fix it?
 Walk through what you think a customer’s main questions and concerns might be, then train your team to respond to them.
+Speaking to a real person is crucial for complex issues like payment disputes or contract modifications, as customers prefer engaging directly with human representatives for nuanced concerns.

 You can even set up an automated workflow that sends customers to specific help articles for common, easy-to-fix problems.
 Automating your customer service texts can save you time and money, and you can send people directly to a representative if their question isn’t answered.